 Many recent studies in macroeconomics of imperfect credit markets have investigated the role of borrower net worth in the propagation mechanisms of business cycles.
-Among the most influential are Bernanke and Gertler (1989) and Kiyotaki and Moore (1997).
-Their studies, as well as many others, focused on the credit multiplier mechanism: how the borrowing constraints introduce persistence into the investment dynamics.
-In the absence of exogenous shocks, no persistent fluctuation occurs in these models.
-The present study, on the other hand, emphasizes the credit reversal mechanism: how borrowing constraints introduce instability into the dynamics, which causes persistent fluctuations even in the absence of any external shock.
-It may be instructive to compare the present study with Bernanke and Gertler (1989), from which it has drawn its main inspiration.
-Both studies share the observations that, in the presence of credit market frictions, saving does not necessarily flow into the most profitable investment projects, and that this problem can be alleviated (aggravated) by a higher (lower) borrower net worth.
+Among the most influential is Bernanke and Gertler (1989).
+Their study, as well as many others, focused on the credit multiplier mechanism: how the borrowing constraints introduce persistence into the aggregate investment dynamics.
+In the absence of exogenous shocks, there would be no recurrent fluctuations in their model.
+The present study, on the other hand, emphasizes the credit reversal mechanism: how borrowing constraints introduce instability into the dynamics, which causes recurrent fluctuations even in the absence of any external shock.
+It should be pointed out that the present study and Bernanke-Gertler both share the observation that, in the presence of credit market frictions, saving does not necessarily flow into the most profitable investment projects, and that this problem can be alleviated (aggravated) by a higher (lower) borrower net worth.
 The two studies differ critically in the assumption on the set of profitable investment projects that compete in the credit market.
 In the Bernanke and Gertler model, all the profitable investments contribute equally to improve net worth of other borrowers.
 It is assumed that the only alternative use of saving in their model, storage, is unprofitable, subject to no borrowing constraint, and generates no aggregate demand spillovers.
 This means that, when an improved net worth allows more saving to flow into the profitable investments, saving is redirected towards the investments that generate aggregate demand spillovers, which further improve borrower net worth.
-This is the mechanism behind the credit multiplier effect in their model.
+This is the mechanism behind the credit multiplier effect in their model (and many others in the literature).
 The present study departs from Bernanke and Gertler in that not all the profitable investments have the same general equilibrium effect.
 Some profitable investments, which are subject to the borrowing constraints, do not help to improve the net worth of other borrowers.
-This means that, when an improved net worth allows more saving to flow into such profitable investments, saving is redirected away from the investments that generate aggregate demand spillovers, which causes a deterioration of borrower net worth.
+This means that, when an improved net worth allows more saving to flow into such profitable investments, saving may be redirected away from the investments that generate aggregate demand spillovers, which causes a deterioration of borrower net worth.
 This is the mechanism behind the credit reversal effect.